mstop4/FMODGMS/README.md

 | GMS 2.3 YYC  |✔️      |✔️<sup>2</sup> |✔️     | ✔️     |

 <sub>1.
 Works with "Create Executable" only, not "Run" or "Debug"<br>
-2. Must be replaced with FMODGMS.dll for Windows x64 platform<br>
+2. Must be replaced with FMODGMS.dll for Windows x64 platform:<br>
 You must be copy files from Project directory\extensions\FMODGMS\x64 into Project directory\extensions\FMODGMS if you want to use x64 Windows Runtime.<sup>3</sup><br>
-fmod.dll and FMODGMS.dll for x86 Windows is located from Project directory\extensions\FMODGMS\x86, You must be copy them into Project directory\extensions\FMODGMS if you want to build game for x86 windows.<sup>3</sup><br>
+fmod.dll and FMODGMS.dll for x86 Windows is located from Project directory\extensions\FMODGMS\x86, You must be copy them into Project directory\extensions\FMODGMS if you want to build game for x86 Windows.<sup>3</sup><br>
 3. FMODGMS.dll for x64 can't be loaded in x86 Windows game.
 It can't be loaded with error When trying to load it, and vice-versa.</sub>

 * *FMOD Studio API:* 1.10.07